 If you are new to gluten free baking, don't forget to check out my Beginner Gluten Free 101 Guide for tips on how to live gluten free.

 What are Scones?

-Scones are sort of biscuit, sort of muffin, some can be heavy, others light and fluffy with flaky layers.
+Scones are sort of biscuit, sort of muffin.
+Some can be heavy; others are light and fluffy with flaky layers.
 They go well with coffee, tea, breakfast, brunch, or snack time.
-I love to make savory scones to go with a pot of soup or stew!
+I love making savory scones with a pot of soup or stew!

 Scones are much easier to make than you think!
-Scones are considered a sweet (or savory) single-serve bread that is often enjoyed with a cup of tea or coffee.
+Scones are considered sweet (or savory) single-serve bread often enjoyed with a cup of tea or coffee.

 Flour Options for Making Scones Gluten Free:

 I have a complete write-up about what gluten free flours are best for scones and other baked goods.
 It is worth checking out!